 “The Great Mentioner” describes the phenomenon whereby certain people are “mentioned” to journalists as possible candidates for higher office.

-Art said that if you trace back exactly who said this and that, it was usually just the reporters and analysts themselves that tried to splash a coat of credibility over sheer speculation by putting it in the mouth of the Great Mentioner.”
+Art said that if you trace back exactly who said this and that, it was usually just the reporters and analysts themselves that tried to splash a coat of credibility over sheer speculation by putting it in the mouth of the Great Mentioner.

 Ryan Lizza attributes the term to New York Times columnist Russell Baker who used it “to describe the mysterious source who plucks politicians from obscurity and mentions them to political journalists as contenders for higher office.”

 The term caught on and has since been used in political campaigns and media to refer to the power of being mentioned or talked about in the press or public discourse.

 Examples of “The Great Mentioner” in a sentence

 - The Great Mentioner has been giving a lot of attention to candidate Smith’s campaign, which has helped boost her popularity in the polls.

 - Many people believe that being mentioned by The Great Mentioner is crucial for success in politics, as it can help attract more donors and voters.

 - Some say that The Great Mentioner has too much power in shaping public opinion, as it can amplify certain voices and ideas while ignoring others.